MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

   - Mid June 2024 to U.S. Government customers running Windows clients and Windows Servers.

-If you are using the Microsoft Defender for Endpoint **streamlined** device connectivity experience, you do not need to add any additional URL's.
+If you are using the Microsoft Defender for Endpoint **streamlined** device connectivity experience, you do not need to add any additional URLs.

 If you are using the Microsoft Defender for Endpoint **standard** device connectivity experience: